jorijnsmit/aivd-kerstpuzzel-2019/README.md

 - no equilibrium was reached
 - the average of all winners of each generation was (almost) a linear increase across the envelopes (`[1, 3, 5, 7, 9, 11, 13, 15, 17, 19]`)
 - a winning strategy should at least be able to beat this average
-- this assignment is at least just as psychological as it is mathematical!
+- this assignment is just as psychological as it is mathematical!

 Results have not been published yet.